U.S. employers wary of coronavirus 'immunity' tests as they move to reopen

-NEW YORK (Reuters) - U.S. employers have cooled to the idea of testing workers for possible immunity to the coronavirus as they prepare to reopen factories and other workplaces.
+NEW YORK, May 15 (Reuters) - U.S. employers have cooled to the idea of testing workers for possible immunity to the coronavirus as they prepare to reopen factories and other workplaces.

 Blood tests that check for antibodies to the new coronavirus have been touted by governments and some disease experts as a way to identify people who are less likely to fall ill or infect others.
 Italian automaker Ferrari NV has made antibody testing central to its “Back on Track” project to restarting factories.